lamoda/gonkey/README.md

 Uses different response strategies, depending on a path of a requested resource.

-When receiving a request for a resource that is not defined in the parameters, responses with `404 Not Found`.
+When receiving a request for a resource that is not defined in the parameters, the test will be considered failed.

 Parameters:
 - `uris` (mandatory) - a list of resources, each resource can be configured as a separate mock-service using any available request constraints and response strategies (see example)